Explore Spring Flowers and Wildlife with Rent An Irish Cottage

 Other wildflowers that can be found flowering this time of year around Ireland’s countryside include: alexanders, anemone wood, primrose, three-cornered garlic, daisy, blackthorn sloe and the vibrant gorse.

-There are handy guides on the web to help identify flowers as well as some handy apps.
+We have handy guides on the web to help identify flowers as well as some handy apps.
 Irish Wildflowers has a month by month guide and can be viewed here.
 It is impossible to walk this time of year without noticing the fresh colour and scents around every country road.

 Birdsong in Ireland

-You can feel the excitement in the air as the blackbird gets giddy with joy and singing his heart out, tending to his young.
+We can feel the excitement in the air as the blackbird gets giddy with joy and singing his heart out, tending to his young.
 Most birds are tending to hungry nestlings and they can be heard but it is hard to locate them.

 To hear a blackbird in the countryside is just magical.
-On the shoreline birds like the curlew are more vocal due to more food being available and territorial behaviors – but they are a delight to watch with their elegant shapes, sounds and interaction with the landscape.
+On the shoreline birds like the curlew are more vocal due to more food being available and territorial behaviors.
+But they are a delight to watch with their elegant shapes, sounds and interaction with the landscape.
 They can be seen on marshlands, shorelines and sometimes riverbanks.

 Whatever you choose to do outdoors this springtime we hope you enjoy it and that the fine weather ‘lasts’ as we say in Ireland!
+We love spring flowers